Generic selectors

 2026 World Cup final stadium: Where is the host city?

-A new, 48-team FIFA World Cup comes in 2026, and hosted across three countries, too.
-The North American neighbouring trio of Canada, the United States of America and Mexico will join together to put on an unprecedented global sporting event.
-Whether the new format will be a success or not remains to be seen, but we'll certainly know by the time of the 2026 World Cup final.
+With the new 48-team FIFA World Cup now almost upon us, nations will be finalising their plans for the tournament, which will be held in Canada, the United States of America and Mexico.
+Whether the unprecedented format will be a success or not remains to be seen, but we will certainly know by the time of the 2026 World Cup final.

 Lionel Messi celebrates Argentina winning the 2022 World Cup in Qatar in December 2022